ifsantos/node-api-service-lab/README.md

 # node-api-service-lab
-Exploring NodeJS on a Service API
+Exploring Typescript on a Service API

+Dependencies
+ - Typescript
+ - Express